conniezl/gettingcleaningdata/README.md

 Note:  The 9 signals files in the ./test/Inertial Signals and ./training/Inertial Signals folders were not used as they are not required.

+### How the function run_analysis() work?

-#### 3. Prepare Activities data set for training and test.
+#### 1. Prepare Activities data set for training and test.
 The output of this step is a data frame where the training and test sequence of activities are appended and the activities are labeled.
 The column names are assigned a descriptive name.
 The order of the original activities data set is preserved.

 * Read activity labels list